fbpx

 Compulsive use

 Remember, it’s the behaviour not the drug.
+Some ketamine users find the escape from reality is a relief from feelings or memories they can’t control, in the same way that users of heroin, for example, find solace in the numbness that drug brings.
 Clients who feel they can’t control their ketamine use are no different from the alcohol or heroin user who feels they can’t control their use either.
 An experienced worker will know where to use a brief intervention, how to assess need, or when to suggest more in-depth interventions such as CBT or MI.

 Cognitive Behavioural Therapy (CBT) has been used successfully in helping clients understand their motivation to use other drugs and could be equally applied to ketamine.
 Understanding how patterns of behaviour develop, identifying cues and triggers that stimulate the desire to use, and devising strategies to cope with high-risk situations can all help to bring about change.